Skip to Content

 year (Fall, Spring and Summer terms).
 This is not an average.

-A change in your residency and fee payment status to non-resident will lead to the required repayment of your award for any enrollment period in which you are no longer classified as a resident and received a Palmetto Fellows Scholarship.
+If a student’s residency and fee payment status changes to non-resident, he or she will be required to repay the amount of the grant for any enrollment period in which the student was no longer classified as a resident yet received a Palmetto Fellows Scholarship.

 A student must meet ALL the following minimum requirements before being offered the LIFE scholarship: